grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

       password: 'your_password_here'
     ```

-    If you're using Grafana Cloud, you can find your hosted Loki endpoint username and password in the [Grafana Cloud Portal](https://grafana.com/profile/org).
+    If you're using Grafana Cloud, you can find your hosted Loki endpoint username and password by clicking **Details** on the Loki tile on the [Grafana Cloud Portal](https://grafana.com/profile/org).
 If you want to base64-encode these values yourself, use `data` instead of `stringData`.

 1. Copy the following `PodLogs` manifest to a file, then roll it to your cluster using `kubectl apply -f` followed by the filename.
 The manifest defines your logging targets.
 Agent Operator  turns this into Agent configuration for the logs subsystem, and rolls it out to the DaemonSet of logging Agents.